gardener/gardener/docs/concepts/controller-manager.md

 ### [`ManagedSeedSet` Controller](../../pkg/controllermanager/controller/managedseedset)

-`ManagedSeedSet` object maintains a stable set of replica of `ManagedSeed`s i.e it gurantee the availability of a specified number of identical `ManagedSeed`s on an equal number of identical `Shoot`s.
+`ManagedSeedSet` objects maintain a stable set of replica of `ManagedSeed`s, i.e they guarantee the availability of a specified number of identical `ManagedSeed`s on an equal number of identical `Shoot`s.
 `ManagedSeedSet` controller creates and deletes `ManagedSeed`s and `Shoot`s in response to changes to the replicas and selector fields.
-For more info on `ManagedSeedSet` resource [refer](../../docs/proposals/13-automated-seed-management.md#managedseedsets).
+For more info refer to the [`ManagedSeedSet` proposal document](../../docs/proposals/13-automated-seed-management.md#managedseedsets).

-#### "Actuator"

-1. The actuator first gets all the existing replicas of the given set i.e it gets managed seeds, shoots and seeds in the set's namespace and with the matching selector.
+1. The reconciler first gets all the replicas of the given `ManagedSeedSet` in the `ManagedSeedSet`'s namespace and with the matching selector.
+Each replica is a tuple that contains a `ManagedSeed`, its corresponding `Seed` and `Shoot` objects.
-1. Get the pending replica, if any.
+1. Then the pending replica is retrieved, if it exists.
-1. Determine ready, postponed and deletable replica.
+1. Next it determines the ready, postponed and deletable replica.
-    - A replica is considered `ready` when `ManagedSeed`'s seed has been registered either directly or by deploying gardenlet into the shoot, `Seed` is ready and `Shoot`'s status is `heathy`.
+    - A replica is considered `ready` when a `Seed` owned by a `ManagedSeed` has been registered either directly or by deploying `gardenlet` into a `Shoot`, the `Seed` is `Ready` and the `Shoot`'s status is `Healthy`.
-    - If the replica is not ready and it is not in the pending status then it added to the `postponed` replicas.
+    - If a replica is not ready and it is not pending, i.e it is not specified in the `ManagedSeed`'s `status.pendingReplica` field, then it is added to the `postponed` replicas.
-    - A replica is deletable if it has no scheduled shoots and is not protected by the "protect-from-deletion" annotation.
+    - A replica is deletable if it has no scheduled `Shoot`s and is not protected by the `protect-from-deletion` annotation.
-1. Next, it checks the actual and target replica counts.
-If actual count is less than the target count, the controller scales up the replicas by creating new replica to match the desired target count.
-And if the actual count is more than the target, the controller deletes replica to match the desired count.
+1. Finally, it checks the actual and target replica counts.
+If actual count is less than the target count, the controller scales up the replicas by creating a new replica to match the desired target count.
+And if the actual count is more than the target, the controller deletes a replica to match the desired count.
 Before `scaleOut` or `scaleIn`, the controller first reconciles the pending replica and makes sure the replica is ready before moving on the next replica.
     * `Scaleout`(actual count < target count)
-        - During `scaleOut` phase the controller first creates the `Shoot` object from `ManagedSeedSet`'s shoot templates and adds the replica to the `pendingReplica` of `ManagedSeedSet`.
+        - During the `scaleOut` phase the controller first creates the `Shoot` object from the `ManagedSeedSet`'s `spec.shootTemplate` field and adds the replica to the `status.pendingReplica` of the `ManagedSeedSet`.
-        - For the subsequent reconciliation steps, the controller makes sure that the pending replica is ready then only it moves to the next replica or step.
-One the create shoot is reconciled successfully, `ManagedSeed` object is created from the `ManagedSeedSet`'s managedseed template.
-ManagedSeed object is taken care by `ManagedSeed controller`.
-Once the replica's `Seed` becomes ready and `Shoot` becomes healthy, the replica becomes ready.
+        - For the subsequent reconciliation steps, the controller makes sure that the pending replica is ready before proceeding to the next replica or step.
+Once the `Shoot` is created successfully, the `ManagedSeed` object is created from the `ManagedSeedSet`'s `spec.template`.
+The `ManagedSeed` object is reconciled by the `ManagedSeed controller` and a `Seed` object is created for the replica.
+Once the replica's `Seed` becomes ready and the `Shoot` becomes healthy, the replica also becomes ready.
     * `ScaleIn`(actual count > target count)
         - During `scaleIn` phase the controller first determines the replica that can be deleted.
 From the deletable replicas it chooses the one with lowest priority and deletes it.